The roadmap for Product/Market Fit… maybe

 We’ve always spent a lot of time on (6) retention.
 Sometimes years would pass where we wouldn’t add a new feature, because all our engineering time was spent on the challenges of scale and continuing to improve on the promise of speed and uptime.
 As a result, we’ve had best-in-industry customer retention for 14 years.

-All that, combined with the hard work, the craftsmanship, the large and growing market—did I mention the large and growing market?—and yes also the luck, meant that in early 2012 we hit Product/Market Fit, as detailed here:
+All that, combined with the hard work, the craftsmanship, the large and growing market—did I mention the large and growing market?—and yes also the luck, meant that in early 2012 we hit Product/Market Fit, as further detailed here:

-Yes.
+Yes to all the above.
 Everything is possible.

 It’s your life; you can take any road you please.